evansp2612/guess-game-bot/README.md

 $ ngrok http 3000
 ```

-* Register your webhook url by copy your ngrok https url from CLI, then input it to `Abah Bot`
+* Register your webhook url with ngrok https url from CLI, then input it to `Chatbot Builder`
 * Enjoy!